How to Support Your Favorite Local Bar, Restaurant or Brewery

 Why It Matters to Them

-Employees of restaurants and bars that have had to make serious changes or shut down are, at best, experiencing a significant change in lifestyle.
-At worst, they are out of a job completely.
+Employees of restaurants and bars that have had to make serious changes or shut down are experiencing a significant change in lifestyle and unfortunately, some are out of a job completely.
 Things are rough for everyone at the moment, so it’s very important to support each other.
 For restaurant and bar workers, the end of the virus won’t necessarily be the end of tough times, as lost profits and slow returns to normalcy will affect this industry the most.

 Small gestures can go a very long way in easing stress and making people feel happy at a time when the future is so uncertain.
 Support your friends who work in this industry by talking to them often, making sure they have some kind of support system if needed, and perhaps even helping them out with necessities if you can afford to do so.